Web application development is the process of dividing software development into distinct stages to improve design and management.

 Version tracking systems help find and install updates to application.

-Iterative development is a software development approach that breaks down the process of developing a large application into smaller parts.
+Iterative development is a software development approach that breaks down the process of developing an extensive application into smaller parts.

-Each part is an iteration, which represents the whole development process and contains the plan, design, development, and test steps.
+Each part is an iteration, representing the whole development process and contains the plan, design, development, and test steps.

 The MVP can be considered the first iteration.